 Some Brizo faucets are still assembled and finished at Delta's highly automated assembly plant in Jackson, Tennessee.
 Most, however, are manufactured in China at Delta's factory in Panyu, or by outside manufacturers under contract to Masco.

 To find out where Brizo faucets are made, we set our researchers to tracking down the source of every Brizo faucet currently offered for sale in the U.S. or Canada.
-The results, organized by collection and model number, may be seen in our County of Origin table elsewhere on this page.

 As older collections are retired, American-made faucets will become an even smaller percentage of the faucets sold by the company.